SimLeek/displayarray/README.rst

 Usage
 -----

+API has been generated `here <https://simleek.github.io/displayarray/index.html>`_.

-See tests for more example code.
-API will be generated soon.
+See tests and examples for example usage.

 License
 -------